 Stepping into motherhood may be considered as the most difficult (yet blissful) task in the world.
-The Kyuushuu University in Japan and Nagasaki based Maruki Kaihatsu have developed a baby bed that help make this mission easier.
+The Kyuushuu University in Japan and Nagasaki based Maruki Kaihatsu have developed a baby bed to make this mission easier.
 The Suima crib makes it possible to console crying infants automatically.
 The device achieves this by trying to induce sleep by mimicking a mother’s or father’s gentle arm movements.
-The crib sways from side to side every 1.8 seconds which is about the same as a parent’s heartbeat.
+The crib sways from side to side every 1.8 seconds, which is about the same as a parent’s heartbeat.
 At the top of the crib is a fixed sensor that ‘hears’ the infant’s cries and activates the crying automatically.

-The Suima crib can be hired on rentals for $100 and to make a purchase, it will cost a Japanese parent $4,500-$5,500.
+The Suima crib can be hired on rentals for $100, and to make a purchase, it will cost a Japanese parent $4,500-$5,500.
 The Suima crib is particularly useful for parents who manage household chores and an infant simultaneously.
 It’s a pity it’s available only in Nippon at the moment.
 The video below will prove that the device actually works.